TU-COSC-Dierbach/Practicum-23-Repo/README.md

 ### BACKGROUND
-The provided Temperature class is meant to store a temperature (in Celsius) and provide getter methods that return the temperature in either Celcius or Fahrenheit.
+The provided Temperature class is meant to store a temperature (in Celsius) and provide getter methods that return the temperature in either Celsius or Fahrenheit.

 Formula for converting Celsius to Fahrenheit:
 F = (9/5 * C) + 32